jrc03c/fs-extras/readme.md

 All of the above functions have asynchronous versions.
 Simply omit the "Sync" at the end of the function name.
 For example, the asynchronous version of `getFilesDeepSync` would be `getFilesDeep`.

-The async functions return a Promise, but you can also pass a callback to them.
-Either style is fine!
+The async functions return a Promise, but you can also pass a callback to them; either style is fine!
 For example, both of these styles work as expected:

 ```js
 const fsx = require("@jrc03c/fs-extras")